jingyuyao/dcg/readme.md

   - Owned by a player
 - Action
   - Contains a command that can be auto executed or executed by a player
+  - Removed after execution or after a turn ends
   - Owned by a player, card or unit

 # Commands